johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Ruth: Well, when the children were in school, of course I got up and I would get them ready for school and make their breakfast.
 As they got older I would, I would, sometimes I would go back and lay in bed and listen to what they were doing and then get up and be at the door with them when they were going to go out.

 (3:00 - 4:08)
-Ruth: Then after they were all off to school, of course when I had Dana, then my day was comprised of a lot of taking care of her.
+Ruth: Then after they were all off to school, of course when I had Dana, my day was comprised of a lot of taking care of her.

 Alexis: What was that like?

 Ruth: Well, you know, make sure she had her meal.
 Depending on how she was doing, what, if I had to do any percussion, I would give her any meds at the time, whatever was going on.

 Get her set up for playing and she, and we got her...

 Tom Demko: Changed diapers.

 Ruth: Yes, I changed diapers.
 I had children in diapers for about 13 years or so.